 One could apply for this certificate online through the state website or by applying it in the concerned zonal department.

 Important Documents for Provisional SSI registration:

 - Three passport size photographs of proprietors/partners/directors, as in the case may be.

 - Photocopy of the partnership deed in case of a partnership unit.
-It is not necessary that the partnership should be registered under the partnership Act.
+It is not necessary that the partnership should be registered under the Partnership Act.

-- Copy of the Memorandum and Articles of Association in case of Private Company along with certificate of incorporation.
+- Copy of the Memorandum and Articles of Association in case of Private Company along with a certificate of incorporation.
 Copy of resolution of the company authorizing one of the Directors of the company to sign application form and also appear for the interview.